hwayne/learntla-v2/docs/beginner/tla.rst

   Next == s' = [s EXCEPT ![1] = FALSE]

 Yes, I know it's really awkward.
-No, I don't know of anything better.
+No, I can't think of anything better.

 .. tip:: ``EXCEPT`` has some syntactic sugar to make using it more pleasant.
 First of all, we can assign multiple keys in the same statement: